navis-org/fafbseg-py/docs/source/intro.rst

 General layout
 **************
-Currently, ``FAFBseg`` is divided into four main modules:
+Currently, ``FAFBseg`` is divided into three main modules:

 - ``fafbseg.flywire``: work with FlyWire segmentation
 - ``fafbseg.google``: work with Google segmentation of FAFB14
 - ``fafbseg.move``: import/export/move data around
-- ``fafbseg.xform``: transform data between FAFB14 and FlyWire

 You will find that certain functions have a version for Google and for FlyWire.
 For example, :func:`fafbseg.flywire.locs_to_segments` and :func:`fafbseg.google.locs_to_segments` let you map locations to segmentation IDs for the respective data set.

-Check out the tutorials
+Check out the tutorials for details!